-Eligibility for Admission: To be eligible for admission into the 4-year BS (Honours) Course in Microbiology, the candidates must have Biology, Chemistry, Physics and Mathematics in their HSC or equivalent examinations in Science group or recognized equivalent examinations.
+Eligibility for Admission: To be eligible for admission into the 4-year BS Honours programme in Microbiology, the candidates must have Biology, Chemistry, Physics and Mathematics in their HSC or equivalent examinations in Science group or recognized equivalent examinations.
 The educational qualification and selection of the candidates for admission in the Departments hall be decided as per the University admission rules and regulations.

-BS (Honours) Microbiology programme is designed to provide the students with a multidisciplinary approach to study the microbial world and to prepare cope up with the issues for wide spectrum of areas including Healthcare, Food, Agriculture, Environment and Industry.
+The BS Honours in Microbiology programme is designed to provide the students with a multidisciplinary approach to study the microbial world and to prepare cope up with the issues for wide spectrum of areas including food, agriculture, healthcare, environment, industry and socio-economic development.
 The student will study the key concepts associated with microbes in both theoretical and practical contexts.
 The Graduate will qualify to recognize a specialist high level knowledge of an area of work or study to enable the use of an individual's own ideas and research in response to complex problems and situations in microbiological fields.
 The graduate also involves the achievement of a high level of professional knowledge and is appropriate for people working as knowledge-based professionals or in professional management positions.